- FORTH at a glance

 Selection and awarding procedure:

-- The award follows a three-year subject cycle (Sciences, Humanities and Art, Biomedical Sciences).
-For the year 2013, proposals for Humanities will be accepted.
+3. The award follows a three-year subject cycle (Sciences, Humanities and Art, Biomedical Sciences).
+For the year 2014, proposals for Biomedical Science will be accepted.

 Recipients of the Award: